 Investment flows are matched with the corresponding market transactions on a daily basis to ensure that the performance of the fund is in line with its benchmark.
 Futures contracts are used, when appropriate, to minimise trading costs.

-The FTSE/JSE RAFI® 40 Index outperformed relative to the FTSE/JSE Top 40 Index for the quarter ending 30 September 2018.
-The FTSE/JSE RAFI® 40 Index yielded a return of 0.72% for the quarter relative to the -2.72% return of the market-capitalisation weighted FTSE/JSE Top 40 Index.
-The FTSE/JSE RAFI® 40 Index outperformed the FTSE/JSE Top 40 Index for the year ending 30 September 2018 by 5.05%.
+The FTSE/JSE RAFI® 40 Index marginally underperformed relative to the FTSE/JSE Top 40 Index for the quarter ending 31 December 2019.
+The RAFI® 40 Index yielded a return of +4.51% for the quarter relative to the +4.54% return of the market capitalisation weighted Top 40 Index.
+The FTSE/JSE RAFI® 40 Index also underperformed the FTSE/JSE Top 40 Index for the year ending 31 December 2019 by 3.5%.

-The fund rebalances quarterly in line with the index and there were no constituent additions to and deletions from the index.
-The rebalanced index is effective at open on Tuesday 25 September 2018.
+The fund rebalances quarterly in line with the index.
+There were no additions nor deletions.
+The rebalanced index was effective at open on Monday, 23 December 2019.

 As a fundamentally weighted index, the RAFI® methodology favours stocks with a value bias and within the South African context the methodology favours the resources sector as a source of value.